eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 The *Number of bins* determines how many fractions this time interval will be split on, and thus, how many points will be displayed in the chart.

-To see all the individual without accumulate them and divide them in regular time frames, set the *Number of bins* to 0.
+To see all the individual data points without accumulate them, set the *Number of bins* to 0.

 .. _start_time:

 Start time
 ----------
 The time that represents the minimum limit for the data points that will be displayed.
-That is, every data that refers to a time before this value will not be displayed. \
+That is, every data that refers to a time before this value will not be displayed. |br|
-*Default initial timestamp* means the lower time that the data stored with this data configuration has.
+*Default initial timestamp* means the lower time that this data configuration has.

 .. _end_time:

 End time
 --------
 The time that represents the maximum limit for the data points that will be displayed.
-That is, every data that refers to a time after this value will not be displayed. \
+That is, every data that refers to a time after this value will not be displayed. |br|
 *Now* means the current time.
-Be aware that the current time is not the maximum time that could be set up to see the data, but setting a time biggest than *Now* will (obviously) not have data points.
+Be aware that the current time is not the maximum time that could be set up to see the data, but setting a time bigger than *Now* could (obviously) not have data points in the higher time frames.

 .. _statistics_kind:

 Statistics kind
 ---------------
-The cumulative function use to accumulate the data points that fulfilled the conditions set in this configuration. \
+The cumulative function use to accumulate the data points that fulfilled the conditions set in this configuration. |br|
 When in a single time frame there are several data points to show, these data points are transformed into one by a *cumulative function*.
 This function is the one that *Statistics kind* is set to.